Trio The Punch – Never Forget Me...

 Trio The Punch: Never Forget Me... (トリオ・ザ・パンチ, torio za panchi) is an arcade game released by Data East in 1990.
 Chelnov and Karnov were produced by the same director, and the three games are grouped together by Data East as the Deco-gē Trio (デコゲー3トリオ, dekogē torio).

 The game was re-released in 2007 as part of Oretachi Gēsen Zoku (オレたちゲーセン族), a series which ported arcade games from the 1980s and 90s to the PlayStation 2.
 The mobile phone game company G-mode acquired the rights to the game after Data East's bankruptcy, and a mobile phone version of the game has been released for the Vodafone EZweb network.
+It was later released on the Nintendo Switch and PlayStation 4 consoles on May 19, 2022, as part of the Arcade Archives series.

 Though the game was initially planned as a sugoroku game titled TV Sugoroku Trio the Punch (TVすごろく トリオ・ザ・パンチ), the content was completely changed during production into its released form, according to the arcade game magazine Arcadia (Coin Op'ed Video Game Magazine Arcadia).
 The sheep from this game later appeared in Suiko Enbu: Fuunsaiki as Makoto Mizoguchi's desperation move.

 Gameplay

 Trio The Punch is a beat 'em up game where the player chooses a character from three playable characters, and fights numerous enemies across a side-scrolling game screen.
 Most of the levels are played scrolling to the right, but some loop around the left and right edges of the screen.
 Other levels allow the player to scroll upwards or downwards by jumping, while some do not contain scrolling at all.
 The game is completed when the player finishes all 35 levels.

 The player controls their character with an 8-way joystick and 3 buttons (attack, jump, and special attack).
 Certain enemies leave behind a heart on the screen after being defeated, and collecting the required number of these hearts for each level causes a boss to appear, who must be defeated in order to complete the level.
-However, bosses appear from the start in some levels, so hearts do not always need to be collected.
+The bosses appear from the start in some levels, so hearts do not always need to be collected.